redkyn/assigner/README.md

 For macOS, we recommend placing a small script that calls `assigner` in a folder in your `$PATH`.

 Alternatively, you could add the folder containing the `assigner` source to your `$PATH`.

+### Windows

+We have not tested *Assigner* on Windows; however, we expect that it should work without much of a hitch.
+To run *Assigner*, have a look at the steps the `assigner` script takes; you will need to do these manually or write a batch script that does them.

+The gist is:

+1. Initialize a new virtualenv with Python 3 support.
+2. Install the dependencies listed in `requirements.txt` in the virtualenv.
+3. Run `assigner.py` using your virtualenv's `python`.

 ## Commands